Forensic expertise and the exchange of forensic data is vital to international investigations.

 Authorized users in member countries can view, submit and cross-check fingerprint records using I-24/7, INTERPOL’s secure global police communications network, via a user-friendly automatic fingerprint identification system (AFIS).

 Law enforcement officers can either take fingerprints using an electronic device or can take them manually using ink and paper then use a special scanner to save the data electronically in the appropriate format.
 They then submit the data to the INTERPOL General Secretariat to be uploaded to the database.
 Records are saved and exchanged in the format set by the National Institute of Standards and Technology (NIST).

 We actively encourage member countries to use the database as extensively as possible, in accordance with INTERPOL's Rules on the Processing of Data, and increase the number of relevant fingerprints in the system.

 In order to assist member countries improve the quality and quantity of fingerprint records submitted to INTERPOL AFIS, we have prepared two documents: Guidelines concerning Fingerprints Transmission and Guidelines concerning transmission of Fingerprint Crime Scene Marks.

-In 2013, we made more than 1,200 identifications as a result of increased data sharing and comparison by member countries.
+During the period from January to August 2016, we made more than 800 identifications as a result of increased data sharing and comparison by member countries.